bm98/FS20_HudBar/ReadMe.txt

 github@mail.burri-web.org

 Changelog:
+V 0.40-B36
+- Add Flight Recorder to create a KML and JSON flight logfile
+- Add Mouse wheel Inc/Dec for ERA-Trims (also extend to 0.1% readout)
+- Add Spoilers Voice Out
+- Update Spoilers and Flaps indication for the End position (out) is now Blue
+- Fix Spoiler indication (was not active)

 V 0.39-B35
 - Update Allow for configuration of Keyboard Hotkeys
 - Update Gear availability included in Aircraft merges